ibexa/documentation-developer/docs/commerce/checkout/reorder.md

 Return value:

-- `bool` - true if the order can be reordered; otherwise, false
+- `bool` - true if the order can be reordered, otherwise, false

 For more information on how to modify checkout, see [Checkout API documentation](checkout_api.md).